Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 “Hello!
 Can I help you?”
 Mihret asks someone at the door.

 But the blue-haired woman walks right past her.
-She is carrying a black metal briefcase.
+She is wearing a black athletic turtleneck and carrying a black metal briefcase.
 She is walking toward our table.
 Her grey eyes are fixed on my own.
 The description of her aura jumps to mind: Resolved, like a spear of destiny.

 Judith turns to see.
 “Do you know her?”